arasgungore/integral-calculator/README.md

 # integral-calculator

-A C project which can calculate the definite integral of any given real function using midpoint method, trapezoidal rule, Simpson's rule, Boole's rule, and many other Newton-Cotes quadrature formulas.
+A C project which can calculate the definite integral of any given real function using the midpoint method, trapezoidal rule, Simpson's rule, Boole's rule, and many other Newton-Cotes quadrature formulas.
 Alternatively, the project can be used to estimate the derivative of such functions and compute mathematical expressions according to the order of operations using recursive algorithms.